 This one is pretty straightforward -- if your claim is accepted and processed without a fuss, then you probably don’t need to hire a lawyer.
 But if not, you may need someone to help you navigate the workers’ compensation system and advocate on your behalf.

 There are various ways that your employer or their insurance company might dispute your claim, ranging from rejecting the claim outright to disputing certain parts of it.

 Anytime the insurance company disputes your claim, you should consider hiring a workers' comp lawyer.
 In this scenario, you will be able to appeal a denial through the workers’ comp system, but you will generally need to gather evidence and make your case at a hearing.
 Gathering evidence can include:

 An experienced workers’ comp lawyer will be familiar with this process and can put you in a position to succeed.

 Here are a couple of ways specific disputes might arise:

 Your employer or their insurance company might dispute your claim by disputing your permanent disability rating.
 Your disability rating could impact how many weeks of workers' compensation benefits you are eligible to receive, the actual amount of those benefits, or both.

 A workers' compensation lawyer can be a critical resource in your efforts to convince a judge or the insurance company that you are entitled to benefits under the higher designation.

 The insurance company may try to argue that your injury is the result of your underlying condition as opposed to your “work activities.”
 This issue often comes up if the injury occurred over time as opposed to in a single accident.

 Issues related to your medical treatment or medical circumstances are another set of factors that can make it more important to hire a workers' compensation lawyer.

-Workers’ comp benefits could reduce the amount of SSDI benefits you can receive.
+Workers’ comp benefits could reduce the amount of Social Security disability benefits you can receive.
 A workers' compensation attorney can help ensure you get the maximum combined benefits from workers’ comp and SSDI based on the structure of your workers’ comp benefits.